potmo/nominate-parser/README.md

 #### Non-unique names
 Sometimes there are members with the same name.
 For example in the second chamber of 1965 there is a _Rune Johansson_ from both Koronobergs and Östergötlands constituency.

+In the first chamber they have unique names so if there is two Johansson it will be stated the first letter of the first name to differentiate.
+In the second chamber there is sometimes a party sign that can be used to figure out who is who.
+It is also possible to count the constituency members if there is only one Johansson in one constituency.

 ### Seatings
 Members are seated by constituency with the largest constituency on the front row starting from the left (seen from the seatings).
 The person with most votes sits first and then in decending order. e.g. in 1965 Stockholms stad is biggest and most votes in stockholms stad is Tager Erlander so he sits at the first chair.
 Second in Bertil Ohlin and so on.
 Between years the seatings changes for some, to me currently, unkown reason.
 Two persons might swap places for example.

+The speaker is not usually registered in the votes and the first vice speaker and second vice speaker is seated among the last seats instead of with the constituency.

 >TODO: When people swap places in the beginning of the year.
 They seating also changes party so that has to be fixed.
 Hence the `chambers.json -> .party_layout` is wrong after a new year.

 #### Replacement members
 If one member is replaced their name is corrected in the records with a pencil.
 Since the seat is allocated to a constituency and party is is possible to deduce the member without extensive research from their surname since the set surname, constituency, party is usually unique.
+Usually a replacement is preceeded by a couple of votes with the name striked out and the vote beeing recorded as absent.

-#### Party changes and "wilds"
+#### Party changes and "wilds" and constituencies
 Sometimes members leave their original party and joins a new one mid elected period.
 Since the seat is allocated to a specific party only the original party affiliation is recorded.
 I have currently not changed party affiliation mid-election period but insted elected to record the vote as the party the member was elected to.
+A couple of members have had multiple party associations.
+Some members who are in both the first and then the second chamber sometimes changes party.
+In the first chamber members does not have to live in their constituency and therefore they might be moving around.
+Some members have been associated with multiple constituencies.
+Currently in the data the constituency association does not have any timestamps.

 There is a list here that could be useful: https://sv.wikipedia.org/wiki/Partil%C3%B6s